-- 12.1 The Audit, Crime & Disorder and Scrutiny Committee may scrutinise and review decisions made (other than quasi-judicial decisions, e.g. planning and licensing applications) or actions taken in connection with the discharge of any of the Council's functions.
-As well as reviewing documentation, in fulfilling the scrutiny role, the Committee may require any member of a policy committee, the Chief Executive and/or any Head of Service to attend before it to explain in relation to matters within its remit:- - (a) any particular decision or series of decisions; - (b) the extent to which the actions taken implement Council policy; and - (c) their performance.
+12.1 The Audit, Crime & Disorder and Scrutiny Committee may scrutinise and review decisions made (other than quasi-judicial decisions, e.g. planning and licensing applications) or actions taken in connection with the discharge of any of the Council's functions.
+As well as reviewing documentation, in fulfilling the scrutiny role, the Committee may require any member of a policy committee, the Chief Executive and/or any Head of Service to attend before it to explain in relation to matters within its remit:- and it is the duty of those persons to attend if so required.

+- (a) any particular decision or series of decisions; - (b) the extent to which the actions taken implement Council policy;

+(c) their performance.